BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.5.2 - 05 Dec 2022 =
+* Added support to activity stream in contact forms.
+* Added new option to customize activity stream message in contact forms.
+* Tested up to WordPress 6.1.1

 = 1.5.1 - 03 Nov 2022 =
 * Fixed issue with required plugin download link.
 * Updated plugin name.